 How to Start an LLC in Arizona

 To set up an LLC in Arizona, you’ll file Articles of Organization with the state’s Corporation Commission.
-Before you’re ready to file, you’ll need to land on a business name and select a registered agent.
-We’ll walk you through the 6 steps involved in creating your Arizona LLC.
+Before filing, you’ll need to land on a business name and select a registered agent.
+We’ll walk you through how to create your Arizona LLC.

 Step 1: Name Your Arizona LLC